json-everything/json-everything-docs/_docs/schema/basics.md

 A list format reduces all of the errors to a flat list, housed in a top-level object that summarizes the validation result.

 The hierarchical output format follows the structure of the schema.

+> The output formats can contain a lot of information you're probably going to end up ignoring (but can nevertheless be useful in some cases).
+[This blog post](https://json-schema.org/blog/posts/interpreting-output) gives some examples and explanations of how to read JSON Schema output.
+{: .prompt-tip}

 The default output format is Flag, but this can be configured via the `EvaluationOptions.OutputFormat` property.